-IFRS 15 Revenue from Contracts with Customers is effective for annual periods beginning on or after 1 January 2017.
+IFRS 15 Revenue from Contracts with Customers is effective for annual periods beginning on or after 1 January 2018.
 Early adoption is permitted.

-• The core principle of the standard is that revenue is recognised in the way that depicts the transfer of the goods or services to the customer at the amount to which the entity expects to be entitled.
-The core principle is implemented by an entity applying a five-step, contract-based model to recognise and measure revenue from contracts with customers.
+The core principle of the standard is that revenue is recognised in the way that depicts the transfer of the goods or services to the customer at the amount to which the entity expects to be entitled.
+An entity implements the core principle by applying a five-step, contract-based model to recognise and measure revenue from contracts with customers.